google/zetasql/docs/data-definition-language.md

     system-specific.
 +   `IF NOT EXISTS`: If any view exists with the same name, the `CREATE` statement will have no effect.
 Cannot appear with `OR REPLACE`.
++   `SQL SECURITY`: Specifies how data access control lists (ACLs) are applied with respect to schema objects referenced within the view's query.
+    +  `DEFINER`: The privileges of the role (user) that created the view are used to run the view, and are applied to each schema object the view accesses.
+    +  `INVOKER`: The privileges of the role (user) that is running the query that invoked the view are used to run the view, and are applied to each schema object the view accesses.

 ## CREATE EXTERNAL TABLE